James Moore (footballer, born 1891)

-James Moore (1 September 1891 – December 1972) was an English professional footballer, who played as a forward for various clubs, including Barnsley, either side of the First World War.
-He was on the Barnsley club that won the FA Cup in 1912.
+James Moore (1 September 1891 – December 1972) was an English professional football player and coach who played as a forward for various clubs either side of the First World War.
+He was part of the Barnsley team that won the FA Cup in 1912.
+He later became a coach in the Netherlands.

 Club career

 Moore was born at Felling, Tyne and Wear and was trained as a carpenter.
 He played his early football at local level, with Boldon Colliery Welfare and Jarrow Croft.

 Barnsley

 He joined Barnsley in August 1911, shortly before his twentieth birthday, and was brought into the first team to replace the injured Bert Leavey in the third replay of the Fourth Round FA Cup match against Bradford City on 21 March 1912.
-He retained his place for the 1912 FA Cup Final which Barnsley won 1–0 in extra time in a replay after the first game ended goalless.
-He had a good shot saved in the first match but the Manchester Guardian felt he didn't get enough passes in the replay and did not have much impact on the game.
+He retained his place for the 1912 FA Cup final which Barnsley won 1–0 in extra time in a replay after the first game ended goalless.
+He had a good shot saved in the first match but the Manchester Guardian felt he did not get enough passes in the replay and did not have much impact on the game.